 The directors have also identified employers, employees and regulators as key stakeholders.
 The group plays a key role in supporting the continued success of the higher education sector, a sector that is of great importance to the UK economy.
-The group works with more than 300 employers and has more than 450,000 members and so has a significant impact on the wider community by working to help build a secure financial future for our members and their families and support them through their working life and into retirement.
-The directors provide regular information to employers and members with regards to the performance of the scheme investments through various communication channels as well as conducting annual employer and member engagement surveys.
-The group has regular engagement with the Pensions Regulator in particular around the 2018 and 2020 Valuations and as part of its ongoing supervision of the scheme.
+The group works with more than 300 (2020: 300) employers and has more than 476,000 (2020: 450,000) members and so has a significant impact on the wider community by working to help build a secure financial future for our members and their families and support them through their working life and into retirement.
+The group has regular engagement with The Pensions Regulator in particular around the 2018 and 2020 valuations and as part of its ongoing supervision of the scheme.

 The group considers all long-term risks to the performance of its investments, including material environmental, ethical, social and corporate governance factors where these have a financial bearing.
-The trustee's commitment to responsible investment is captured in its statement of Investment Principles, Investment Beliefs, Responsible Investment and Stewardship Code.
+The trustee's commitment to responsible investment is captured in its Statement of Investment Principles, Investment Beliefs, Responsible Investment and Stewardship Code.